paulcarroll/tabs/_pages/van-morrison/brown-eyed-girl.md

      G                C    G               D
-Hey, where did we go, days when the rains came,
+Hey, where did we go, days when the rains came
      G       	 C     G           D
 Down in the hollow, playing a new game.
-     G           	   C               G               D Laughing and a running hey hey, skipping and a jumping, G             C                G     D                     C   D In the misty morning fog with, our, hearts a thumpin' and you,
+     G           	   C               G               D Laughing and a running hey hey, skipping and a jumping G             C                G     D                     C   D In the misty morning fog with, our, hearts a thumpin' and you,
               G   Em C     D             G      D